ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery_seeds.md

 A discovery seed is a device from which IP Fabric begins the auto-discovery process.
 These IPs can be device management IP addresses or networks.

-If you know a particular starting point for discovering the network, the information can be entered at **Settings --> Discovery Seed**.
+If you know a particular starting point for discovering the network, the information can be entered at **Settings --> Discovery & Snapshots --> Discovery Settings --> Discovery Seeds**.
 This option does not exclude any networks from discovery.

 The starting points can be management IP addresses of network devices or network subnets.
 Existing inventory data can also be imported.